plone/plone.app.blocks/README.txt

     done its job.

  plone.app.blocks.tilepage (order 8500 - option 1)
-    Turns a page with a blocks rel="layout" link into a page full of tiles with an <?xml-stylesheet ?> PI pointing to dynamic XSLT stylesheet (see below).
+    Turns a page with a blocks data-layout attribute into a page full of tiles with an <?xml-stylesheet ?> PI pointing to dynamic XSLT stylesheet (see below).
 This version is only executed if the published view provides the ITilePageRendered interface.